kodyabbott/cyclopsaudit/README.md

 git clone https://github.com/kodyabbott/cyclopsaudit.git
 cd cyclopsaudit
 ```

+## Updating the Bucket Name

+Open the `template.yaml` file and replace `your-s3-bucket-name` with the name of the S3 bucket containing the file `describe-images.json`.
+This bucket will also store the output from the Lambda function.

 ## Building the Project

 Inside the project directory, build the Lambda function using the SAM CLI: